 You’re the ultimate barista blogger.
-You have a DSLR, a 33 Drinks notebook and an iPad, not to mention plenty of disposable income and a totally bored girlfriend / undefined gentleman pal.
-You’ve been to a hundred cafés and you’re RED to GO when it comes to offering your opinion.
+You have a DSLR, a 33 Drinks notebook and an iPad, not to mention plenty of disposable income.
 What’s the one thing all those specialty shops have in common?
 No, it’s not that they’re all deserving of scorn; the common thread is that in nearly every single one, you’ve heard beeping timers going bananas behind the bar.

 All the Starbucks in North America employ the ubiquitous CDN TM8 Digital Timer.
 Wanna pump a hot load of french presses?
 Set one of the CDN TM8’s to 4 minutes.
 Beep beep beep beep!
 How efficient!
 How awful!
 Keep track of that pot of coffee in the thermos by setting the timer to 26 minutes, or count up those espresso shots on that Linea.
 Sound familiar?
 Sure it does!